qvdm/PasswordThing/docs/index.md

 mode.

 ## White
 The LED briefly flashes white during startup.
-When Programming mode is selected (see Programming on the left), the LED is solid white until a serial terminal program is connected.
+When Configuration mode is selected (see configuration on the left), the LED is solid white until a serial terminal program is connected.
 Once the terminal is connected, the LED remains white but turns off briefly once a second.